essay by Denise Minor

 “For my students, to see that other people cared about their club and what they are doing really opened their eyes,” said Fisher Vargas.
 “They have been trying to figure out who they are as students at Chico High.
 But this whole issue has shown them that they can go beyond that.
 It makes them want to be part of a bigger community, to share their culture and to be part of change.”

-Dr. Denise Minor is an author and retired Spanish and linguistics professor from California State University, Chico.
+Denise Minor is a retired Spanish and linguistics professor from California State University, Chico.
 She worked previously as a journalist and is now an author and contributor to ChicoSol.

 Editor’s note: Readers have asked about the T-shirt design in past years.
 ChicoSol obtained these photos of the fronts and backs of the tees chosen for the past two years: